×

 Do you have anything more to add about local medical facilities in Costa Rica?

 "I'm about two miles from both a public and a private hospital, but for emergencies you definitely want to go to a public hospital.
 The private hospitals don't necessarily have the staff onsite and want to be paid upfront.
 The ER room at the public hospital is a zoo (no one likes it) but once you convince the intake person that you're really sick the care is as good as anywhere in the world, just without the creature comforts.
 Convincing the intake personnel that you're really sick though can be a challenge.
 They're surrounded by people with the sniffles who really shouldn't be there.
-It helps to arrive by ambulance or to be bleeding or at least to have a heart attack," explained one expat in San Jose.
+It helps to arrive by ambulance or to be bleeding or at least to have a heart attack," said one member in San Jose.

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?